matmuher/hash_table_optimize/README.md

 * Dispersion is also belongs to not empty cells
 * Filling coefficient is computed so: Filling coefficient = (number of cells with content) / (hash table size)

-Due to this statistic **Rol hash is the best hash function among mentioned ones**. *But frankly speaking according to plots it seems that pjw is more uniform, but I don't how to prove it with computations...*
+Due to this statistic **Rol hash is the best hash function among mentioned ones**.
 ## PART 2: Hotspots optimizations

 Use case is searching in hash table.
 So to measure optimizations' effect following stress test will be used: